 What is JEDI?

-Joint Economic Development Initiative (JEDI) is a dynamic economic development organization that was created in 2003 as a partnership between the City of Wetaskiwin, the County of Wetaskiwin and the Town of Millet.
-Located in central Alberta, Canada, these three municipal regions are near the capital city of Edmonton and cover an area of 3,380 square-kilometres (835,000 acres).
+Joint Economic Development Initiative (JEDI) is a dynamic economic development organization that was created in 2003.
+The County of Wetaskiwin and the Town of Millet are the two partner municipalities that form JEDI.
+Located in central Alberta, Canada, these two municipal regions are near the capital city of Edmonton and cover an area of 3,324.87 square-kilometres (821,593.27 acres).

 To manage the economic road-map for the region’s long-term growth, JEDI’s key objectives are the expansion of industrial development, attracting foreign direct investment (FDI) and advancing the growth of existing regional business.

 JEDI achieves this through operational activities and services that facilitate commerce with private and public partners.
 These activities and services are performed and offered at no cost to businesses and investors operating within the JEDI region.
 Activities and services of JEDI include: